 Add elements of gamification to the educational process.
 There are a lot of means to engage your audience.
 These can be games, language challenges, quizzes, tests.
 Do not forget to praise the students’ successes with rewards, ratings, discounts, etc.

-A feature which is often found in language learning social media is peer-to-peer learning.
+A feature that is often found in language learning social media is peer-to-peer learning.
 For example, that can be a notebook or place for discussions where users can ask questions and help other members correct their writing, explain the meaning of words and expressions, or answer general questions about culture and language.

 How Much Does It Cost to Build Social Media for Language Learning?